Skip to content

 About this calculator

 Monthly watering need is estimated with the formula: Volume (L/month) = plantArea × plantFactor × climateFactor × 4.33, where plantArea is in m² and 4.33 converts weekly watering need to a monthly figure.
 The plantFactor reflects typical weekly water need per m²: grass requires 1.5 L/m²/week, shrubs 1.2 L/m²/week, flowers 0.8 L/m²/week, and a default of 1.0 L/m²/week for other plants.
-The climateFactor adjusts for local conditions: arid climates (×1.5) demand more water due to heat and low humidity, temperate climates use the baseline (×1.0), and tropical climates (×0.8) require less supplemental irrigation due to natural rainfall.
+The climateFactor now applies directly from your selection: 1.2 for hot/dry climates (more water needed due to heat and low humidity), 0.8 for temperate climates, and 0.6 for cool/humid climates (less supplemental irrigation needed due to natural rainfall).
 Multiplying these three values gives your estimated monthly irrigation requirement in litres.

 How to use